 Probably best-known as the setting of a great many pivotal historical occurrences, there is much more to Normandy than a vivid past.
 Solemn pilgrimages to D-Day beaches aside, there are stunningly beautiful coastal landscapes, picturesque villages, charming medieval cities and striking post-war destinations to explore to your heart’s content.
 Throw in some exceptional seafood-based cuisine and you can see why Normandy is on the radar of some of the world’s most discerning travellers.

 This iconic destination is everyone’s idea of a fairy tale island castle!
-Mont St-Michel is one of the most breathtaking medieval monasteries in France.
+Mont-Saint-Michel is one of the most breathtaking medieval monasteries in France.
 As unforgettable as it is mesmerising, this world-famous French attraction is located at the confluence of Normandy and Brittany and an age-old Christian pilgrimage destination to boot.
 In fact, the story goes that the bishop of the nearby hill town of Avranches was pressured into building this gravity-defying architectural marvel by the Archangel Michael himself in the 8th century.

 No matter how great your expectations of the Loire Valley may be, this gorgeous destination is sure to impress!
 Situated at the joining of southern and northern France, and just a quick drive from Paris, Loire is the setting of countless important medieval strongholds and sumptuous palaces.
 Think vast banquet halls, soaring towers and awe-inspiring cupolas surrounded by lush, verdant vineyards and picture-perfect villages.
 After all, there’s a good reason by the entire Valley has been named a UNESCO World Heritage site!